LeeAnnEditor/o365hq/services/Microsoft Teams - Initial Planning and Setup.md

 4. Migration of any data

 Upon completion of the project, we will provide a project closeout report.
-This document will indicate the final project status including acceptance criteria matching, outstanding issues, and the final budget.
+This document will indicate the final project status, including acceptance criteria matching, outstanding issues, and the final budget.
 If you require more extensive documentation, it can be provided for an additional fee.

 ### Prerequisites

-None
+None.

-### Plan:
+### Plan

 The plan may vary depending on your needs.